Bisons Game Notes - Buffalo vs. Scranton/Wilkes-Barre (7:05 p.m.)

 Today's Game

-This evening the Bisons take on the Scranton/Wilkes-Barre RailRiders in game three of their six-game set.
-The Bisons look to take a win following a 3-7 start to the season series verus the RailRiders.
-Following the homestand the Bisons will have an off day on Monday before a six-day road trip through the IL West.
+This evening the Bisons take on the Scranton/Wilkes-Barre RailRiders in the last game of their six-game set.
+The Bisons look to grab a win today after a pair of losses in yesterdays doubleheader.
+After this series, Buffalo will welcome the Lehigh Valley IronPigs to Sahlen Field for a three-game weekend series.

-Buffalo and the RailRiders are meeting for the third time at Sahlen Field this season.
+Buffalo and the RailRiders are meeting for the final time at Sahlen Field in 2019 tonight.
 The two teams opened the year in Buffalo, and were supposed to play a two-day, three game series in late April that was postponed.
 The Herd will still travel to Moosic two more times before the end of the year.

 Today's Starter